migace/garage-assistant/README.md

 # Garage Assistant
 A fictitious project involving the creation of a management panel for a car workshop.
-Technical stack: React + Redux + Redux Thunk + Material UI
+Technical stack: React + Redux + AWS Cognito + Material UI

 ## How to run developer mode